Frequently asked questions

 Stop taking Relistor (methylnaltrexone bromide) if you stop taking your prescription opioid pain medication.
 Tell your healthcare provider if your pain medication changes.

-In a clinical study of adult patients with advanced illness taking Relistor (methylnaltrexone bromide) injection, some patients had a bowel movement within 30 minutes.
+In a clinical study of adult patients with advanced illness taking Relistor (methylnaltrexone bromide) injection, some patients who have a bowel movement within 4 hours may do so within 30 minutes.

 Individual results may vary.